cnobile2012/dcolumn/docs/source/installation.rst

   issue in my GitHub account to let me know.

-  It is highly recommended that after doing a pip install to clone the git repository as many examples exist there that will not be in a pip install.
+  It is highly recommended that after doing a pip install to clone the git repository.
+Many examples exist there that will not be in a pip install.
   Examples of how to use CSS with the template tags and a demo PostgreSQL database containing test data is also available.
 The repository can be found at: https://github.com/cnobile2012/dcolumn